embermap/emberconf-2020-domain-modeling/README.md

 You might hear this referred to as a **materialized view** of the database.

-## Exercise 6: Practice with includes
+## Exercise 9: Practice with includes and embed

-Now, let's say we wanted to build a screen for a user, and show their recent messages.
+Now, let's say we wanted to build a screen for a single user, and show them all their messages.
 How might we get the data?
+What would the query be?

 [ **Exercise:** Fetch the user and their messages ]

+Did you go with embedded or sideloaded?
+Was there data duplication?

 ---